 IV Sedation Dentistry

-IV sedation dentistry delivers medication directly through the bloodstream to provide immediate relaxation and comfort prior to treatment.
+IV sedation dentistry delivers medication directly through the bloodstream to provide immediate relaxation and comfort before treatment.
 Dr. Dean is licensed and trained to provide this dental sedation method.
 The effects of IV sedation resolve quickly once your dentist removes the IV.

-This technique has a faster recovery with fewer side effects as compared to oral sedation.
-This will not put you to sleep but will induce a deep state of relaxation.
-Dr. Dean will be able to perform all your dental work and you will not even mind.
-You will be less aware of what is going on around you at the time.
-You will not remember what happened once the treatment is complete.
+This technique has a faster recovery with fewer side effects than oral sedation.
+It will not put you to sleep but will induce a deep state of relaxation.
+Dr. Dean will be able to perform all your dental work, and you will not even mind.
+You will be less aware of what is going on around you at the time, and you will not remember what happened once the treatment is complete.

 Oral Dental Sedation

 Oral sedation dentistry is administered by taking a pill.
-It will relax you to the point where you will feel like you want to fall asleep.
-However, you will remain awake and still have full control over your body functions and breathing rate.
+The pill relaxes you to the point where you feel like you want to fall asleep.
+However, you remain awake and still have full control over your body functions and breathing rate.
 You will be able to answer questions and respond to Dr. Dean.

-This form of sedation offers an amnesia type effect and you won’t remember much from the procedure.
-This type of sedation may take several hours to completely wear off and patients will need to arrange for transportation after treatment.
+This form of sedation offers an amnesia-like effect, and you won’t remember much from the procedure.
+It may take several hours to completely wear off, and patients will need to arrange for transportation after treatment.

 Benefits of Sedation Dentistry

-Whether you have dental anxiety, severe gag reflex, jaw joint soreness, difficulty getting numb, or just have a hectic schedule, sedation can allow you to safely and comfortably get the dental care you need.
-Sedation dentistry delivers an amnesia quality effect, which for most patients prevents their memory of the visit.
+Whether you have dental anxiety, a severe gag reflex, jaw joint soreness, difficulty getting numb, or just have a hectic schedule, sedation can allow you to safely and comfortably get the dental care you need.
+Sedation dentistry delivers an amnesia-quality effect, which, for most patients, prevents their memory of the visit.

-Sometimes we refer to this technique as “sleep dentistry” because of this and its other pleasant effects.
+Sometimes, we refer to this technique as “sleep dentistry” because of its other pleasant effects.
 Some benefits include:

-• Dentist can perform more dental procedures in fewer visits
+- Dentists can perform more dental procedures with fewer visits

 Frequently Asked Questions